vilkh3m/GarminOrientering/README.md

 # GPS Tracker DataField

 A Garmin Connect IQ DataField application that tracks distance, bearing, and time from a reference LAP point.
+The application is designed to assist in navigating to points in the field for which we know the direction and distance.
 <img width="631" height="870" alt="screen" src="https://github.com/user-attachments/assets/b736c9b2-9871-4358-881f-44cd6a46481f" />